-Options to address the needs identified by SIOFA CCPs in Science (and straddling themes) were selected based on the personal experience and judgement of the Science Officer, and are meant solely as a framework for the Scientific Committee to start their discussion.
+Options to address the needs identified by SIOFA CCPs in Science (and straddling themes) were selected based on the personal experience and judgement of the Science Officer, with a similar approach by the Compliance Officer for Compliance-related matters and straddling themes.
+As such they should be used solely as a framework for the Compliance Committee and the Meeting of the Parties to start their discussion.